readysteady/formeze/README.md

 end
 ```

-Formeze will automatically ignore the Rails "utf8" and "authenticity_token" parameters.
+Formeze will automatically ignore the Rails "authenticity_token", "commit",
+and "utf8" parameters.

 If you prefer not to inherit from the `Formeze::Form` class then you can
 instead call the `Formeze.setup` method on your classes like this: